 The Company concluded the embedded features related to the contingent interest payments, the Company making specific types of distributions (e.g., extraordinary dividends), the redemption feature in the event of changes in tax law, and penalty interest in the event of a failure to maintain an effective registration qualify as derivatives and should be bundled as a compound embedded derivative under SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities (SFAS No. 133).
 Additionally, the Company concluded the registration rights agreement entered into at the time the Company issued the debt is a separate bifurcated derivative, however, the value of this derivative was deemed to be immaterial, due to the low likelihood the registration would not occur.
 The fair value of the compound embedded derivative at the date of issuance of the debentures was \$1.3 million and is accounted for as a discount on the debentures.
 The resulting value of the debentures of \$1,148.7 million will be accreted to par value over the term of the debt resulting in \$1.3 million being amortized to interest expense over 30 years.
-Any change in fair value of this embedded derivative will be included in interest expense on the Company's consolidated statements of income.
-The fair value of the derivative as of June 30, 2008 was \$1.6 million, compared to the value at March 31, 2008 of \$1.5 million, resulting in \$0.1 million of additional interest expense in the first quarter of fiscal 2009.
-The balance of the debentures on the Company's consolidated balance sheet at June 30, 2008 was \$1,150.2 million, including the fair value of the embedded derivative.
-The Company also concluded that the debentures are not conventional convertible debt instruments and that the embedded stock conversion option qualifies as a derivative under SFAS No. 133.
-In addition, in accordance with Emerging Issues Task Force Issue No. 00-19, Accounting for Derivative Financial Instruments Indexed to and Potentially Settled in a Company's Own Stock, the Company has concluded that the embedded conversion option would be classified in stockholders' equity if it were a freestanding instrument.
-Accordingly, the embedded conversion option is not required to be accounted for separately as a derivative.
+Any change in fair value of this embedded derivative will be included in interest expense on the Company's condensed consolidated statements of income.
+The fair value of the derivative as of June 30, 2009 was \$0.3 million, compared to the value at March 31, 2009 of \$0.5 million, resulting in a reduction of interest expense in the first three months of fiscal 2010 of \$0.2 million.
+The balance of the debentures on the Company's condensed consolidated balance sheet at June 30, 2009 of \$335.5 million includes the fair value of the embedded derivative.